|

 supported; any other value of type is mapped to type 6.

-analogous to one used by AT&T cover sheet macros that are
+to one used by AT&T cover page macros not implemented in

 0 normal memorandum; no caption